October 4, 2023

 The Dutch Game Awards

-Best Student Game
+Best Student Game (sponsored by GameForce)

 Best Debut Game

-First game/project of a Dutch studio.
+First game/project of a game studio located in the Netherlands.

 From beautiful game soundtrack or great quality in voice acting to game-enhancing audio effects.
 The Best in Audio has the power to enhance a game experience and truly move people.

-Best Game Design (Powered by CoolGames)
+Best Game Design (sponsored by Total Mayhem Games)

 Best Applied Game (sponsored by City of Rotterdam)

 Special Awards (by nomination only)